 Say your school’s budget this year is $1,000,000, and you have 250 students in your school with a tuition/cost per education of $4000 per student.
 If you have a 10% decrease in enrollment, you’ll have 225 students.
 If you want to increase your school’s operational income for strategic planning purposes as described above, your budget will be $1,2000,000 (an increase of 20%).
 Your cost per student will go from $4000 to $5333…an increase of $1333 per student, or a 33% increase in the cost of education.
 These increase would also need to be offset by development – not fundraising – strategies and revenue.
 Therefore, if you don’t have an advancement or development director at your school, hiring one would be the necessary first step in order to put all elements of the system in place before trying to make the system function properly.
 Since you’re also looking at increasing enrollment, there needs to be someone responsible for that task as well.
 It’s no longer acceptable for a school to say “We need to increase enrollment,” and then have no one that “owns” that goal, or have it assigned to a current staff member or administrator who has “no time” for all the strategies that need to be put in place and acted upon to make increasing enrollment a reality.

-If that still sound a bit radical as a first step, here’s an idea.
+If that still sounds a bit radical as a first step, here’s an idea.
 Perhaps your school is receiving a subsidy from your parish or church at this time.
-This would be a good time to rethink that practice, and rather than using it for subsidy to reduce the amount of tuition across the board, use it as a financial aid pool to help families afford the full tuition amount, if not the full cost of education.
+This would be a good time to rethink that practice, and rather than using it for subsidy to reduce the amount of tuition across the board, use it as a need-based financial aid pool to help families afford the full tuition amount, if not the full cost of education.

 You’ll also have to educate your parents as to why this change is necessary at this time, presenting this scenario, as well as a “best case” scenario (an enrollment increase in a cost-based tuition structure with additional development revenue ) which could make the tuition actually decrease for some students, especially those that have financial need.